Updated for 2022

 Looking for more pools in Los Angeles?
 Check out the Los Angeles City Department of Recreation and Parks Citywide Aquatics list.

 If your family is in Pasadena, be sure to visit the Rose Bowl Aquatics Center.
 The Rose Bowl Aquatics Center is a “world-class aquatics facility offering year round aquatic and fitness programming.”
 Water fitness, swim lessons, and recreational swimming are all available here.
 The facility is open seven days a week.
 Pools are open, and heated, year round.

 415 Pacific Coast Highway, Santa Monica, CA 90402

 Located at Santa Monica State Beach, the Annenberg Community Beach House is a 5-acre property.
 The Beach House does not require membership and offers a splash pad, children’s play area, and pool.
 A small cafe is located on-site as well.
-The pool is generally closed from October through May; however, be sure to sign up for notifications about Pop Up Pool Days – days when the pool is open during the off-season.
-Click here to read our Guide to the Annenberg Community Beach House).
+The pool is generally only open in the Summer and closed from October through May; however, be sure to sign up for notifications about Pop Up Pool Days – days when the pool is open during the off-season.
+Click here to read our Guide to the Annenberg Community Beach House.

 1122 Cole Ave., Los Angeles, CA 90038